 The Child Support Enforcement Agency (CSEA) provides numerous services including the establishment of paternity and child support orders, medical insurance or cash equivalent orders, location services, enforcement and collection of child and spousal support orders, and adjustment and review of existing child support orders.
 The CSEA provides services for individuals who have a child support case that was established in Ottawa County.
 It does so by working with businesses and other agencies in Ohio and around the world, in order to collect and distribute financial support for children.
-In 2017, the Ottawa County CSEA was responsible for an average of 2300 active cases per month and collected \$5,536,404.59 in child support payments for the year.
+In 2018, the Ottawa County CSEA was responsible for an average of 2133 active cases per month and collected \$5,451,915.89 in child support payments for the year.
 Payments come from a variety of sources, including wages, Social Security income, Unemployment Insurance, Federal and State Income Tax refunds, and payments made at the agency.
 For a third grant cycle, the Agency has secured a grant from the Federal Office of Child Support, to assist in the operation of Joyful Connections, a supervised visitation and exchange center, which allows children to maintain a healthy relationship with both parents, in a neutral and safe environment.
+Additionally, federal dollars were brought into Ottawa County through partnerships between the Child Support division, Ottawa County Juvenile Court and the Ottawa County Sheriff's Office.